Seborrheic dermatitis - infant; Infantile seborrheic dermatitis

 Exams and Tests

-Antibiotics will be prescribed if your baby's scalp has an infection.
+Antibiotics will be prescribed if your baby's scalp has an infection, which is not common.

 Depending on how severe the condition is, other medicines may be prescribed.
 These may include medicated creams or shampoos.